KatarinaSiggelkow/pennchildlanglab.github.io/for-you.md

 ---
-title: "For You"
+title: "Resources"
-permalink: "/for-you/"
+permalink: "/resources/"
 layout: page
 ---

 Sharing knowledge is important to us.
-One of the
+Over the years, we've been helped a lot by friends and mentors who have taken the time to share what they've learned and show us how to do things.
+We want to pay it forward, so here are some resources to help you learn how we do things in our lab.
+Feel free to borrow or adapt anything you like.

-### Website
+### Lab Website

 Our website is hosted with [Github Pages](https://pages.github.com/) and uses the constrast theme.
 Hosting with Github Pages is free for everyone.